 Understanding the treatment

-Ablation therapy doesn’t require major surgery.
-Doctors use it to treat small tumours in the kidney.
-The goal is to get rid of as many cancer cells as possible.
+The goal of ablation is to destroy as many cancer cells as possible.
 This treatment works by either heating or freezing the cancer cells to kill them.

 It is usually recommended only for small tumours (less than 3-4 cm) and in patients who are not good candidates for surgery because of age or other health issues.